eugnma/vscode-customizable-preview/README.md

 This extension contributes the following settings:

-* `customizablePreview.rules`: Specifies the custom rules
+* `customizablePreview.rules`: Specifies the custom rules, below is a sample for Org-mode preview
     ```js
     [
         {